ovh/docs/pages/cloud/dedicated/esxi-network-HG-Scale/guide.en-gb.md

 You need to:

-* create the aggregate on the public vSwitch
+- create the aggregate on the public vSwitch
-* create the vSwitch for the vRack
+- create the vSwitch for the vRack
-* create a port group
+- create a port group
-* create VMs using the new port group as the network interface.
+- create VMs using the new port group as the network interface.

 #### Configure ESXi

 > [!primary]
 >
-> You will need to follow the next steps in command mode (shell) and not from the ESXi GUI.
+> You will need to follow the next steps in command mode (shell) instead of the ESXi GUI.
 >

 ##### **Creating the aggregate in LACP mode on the vSwitch that carries the public interfaces**